 - All will strive to grow and develop the business and its reputation

-- Results oriented, CRH will focus on defining, measuring and evaluating performance
+- Results oriented, CH will focus on defining, measuring and evaluating performance

-- For CRH to perform and deliver outcomes, activities undertaken will focus on those outcomes being achieved
+- For CH to perform and deliver outcomes, activities undertaken will focus on those outcomes being achieved

 - Internal and external relationships will be fostered to be mutually beneficial and based on equality, respect, trust and a commitment to individual development, wellbeing and profit